Learn how Hasanah works.

 How do Hasanah refunds work?

-Donations are generally final and nonrefundable, with refunds considered only in exceptional cases such as confirmed fraud, unauthorized activity, or material processing error.
+Hasanah donations are generally final, with refunds considered for exceptional cases like confirmed fraud or material processing error.

 Open page